securitybunker/databunker/README.md

 ## Transparency and Accountability principle

 Any system or user that connects to Data Bunker must provide an access token to do any operation or the operation will be aborted.
-A user can login into his profile with a random code we sned by email or SMS.
+A user can login into his profile with a random code we send by email or SMS.

 All operations with personal records are **saved in the audit log**.